|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These old-fashioned tea cakes are updated with electric mixer instructions and preparation tips, but the formula is close to the original.
-They are not overly sweet, so if you want a sweet cookie, add another 1/4 to 1/2 cup of sugar.
+These old-fashioned tea cakes get a modern update with electric mixer instructions and preparation tips, but the formula is close to the original method.
+Buttermilk adds a pleasant hint of tang, but otherwise the cookies are plain and not overly sweet.
+If you crave more sweetness, you can add an additional 1/4 to 1/2 cup of sugar to the recipe.

 For easy rolling, lightly flour (or dust with confectioners' sugar) a piece of waxed paper or parchment paper, then flour the top of the dough.
-Put another piece of waxed paper or parchment paper on top and roll gently.
-I think this method cuts down on the amount of flour you would otherwise have to add to keep them from sticking.
+Put another piece of waxed paper or parchment paper on top of the dough and gently roll it out.
+This method reduces the amount of flour you would otherwise have to add to keep the dough from sticking.

 Gather the ingredients.

-Combine the flour, baking soda, and salt; mix well to blend.
+Combine the flour, baking soda, and salt in a medium bowl and mix to blend well.
 Set aside.

-Add the flour mixture, alternating with the buttermilk, to make a stiff dough.
+Add the flour mixture in three additions, alternating with the buttermilk and finishing with the flour, to make a stiff dough.

-Shape the dough into three disk shapes and wrap in plastic wrap; refrigerate for 1 to 2 hours, or overnight.
+Divide the dough into three equal balls and flatten them into disks.
+Wrap each dough disk in plastic and refrigerate for at least 1 hour or overnight.

 You Might Also Like